 - Four vendors awarded contracts to provide car-sharing services: Enterprise CarShare, ZipCar, Hertz, and Carpingo.

 - GSA will pilot car-sharing as an option for federal agencies in Washington, D.C., New York City, Boston, and Chicago.

 - The pilots will explore how these common-sense, highly successful commercial car-sharing solutions can work to improve efficiency in the federal fleet and reduce transportation costs government-wide.

-- GSA anticipates that the demand for car sharing in the federal government will increase due to budget constraints and the need to find efficiencies and savings in government operations.
+- GSA anticipates that the demand for car sharing in the federal government will increase due to budget constraints and the need to improve efficiency and savings in government operations.

 - Car sharing allows agency flexibility and access to vehicles for short-term use; it saves money by reducing the need to purchase new vehicles; and provides a more sustainable approach to government fleet management.